 At-Risk Student CredoBy Bill Page

-If you find Bill’s At-Risk Student Credo powerful, you’ll want to order his book for yourself and your colleagues.
+If you’re inspired by Bill’s At-Risk Student Credo you’ll want to order his book. >

 Bill Page says what he believes at-risk students would tell us, if they could.

 Don’t try to change me–you can’t do it.
 I am the only one who can change me.